INSIDE: The Ultimate Guide to the Best Central Park Statues including the delightful Alice in Wonderland Statue.

 Where to eat in Central Park near Alice in Wonderland statue

-Le Pain Quotiden New York City
+No.1: Le Pain Quotiden New York City

 If the kids are tired and hungry, and need a rest and refuel before more adventures, Kerbs Boathouse on the Conservatory Water Pond serves snacks, light meals and hot and cold drinks too.